 - Reporting a loss or theft of a debit card within two business days limits your liability to the lesser of $50 or the amount of the unauthorized withdrawals that occurred before you notified your bank.

-- Not giving timely notice, failing to let your bank know within two days of realizing your debit card is missing, will increase your potential liability.
+- Not giving timely notice by failing to let your bank know within two days of realizing your debit card is missing is likely to increase your potential liability.